Dr. Fred

 Techno-Matter's good news continued in 2003 when it was named to Los Angeles' 100 Best Books: 2001 by the LA Unified School District and the Special Interest Group on Children's Literature and Reading of the International Reading Association.

 You can download a "Day With Dr. Fred" brochure to share with others in your school or town.
-You can also download a sheet of Dr. Fred" bookmarks with the grinning "Dr. Fred" logo and the cover of Beyond Jupiter.
+You can also download a sheet of Dr. Fred" bookmarks with the grinning "Dr. Fred" logo and the covers of Beyond Jupiter and Astrobiology.

 Dr. Fred's Place has been honored for Science Excellence by "Dr. Matrix."